ansible/ansible/docs/docsite/rst/become.rst

       win_reboot:
       when: uac_result|changed

 ..
-Note:: Granting the ``SeTcbPrivilege`` or turning UAC off subverts the
+Note:: Granting the ``SeTcbPrivilege`` or turning UAC off can cause Windows
-    Windows security model and care should be given if these steps are taken.
+    security vulnerabilities and care should be given if these steps are taken.

 Local Service Accounts
 ----------------------